yeasy/learning_pickleball/11_footwork_en.md

 * When the opponent Lobs, retreat to smash the ball quickly, or run to the backcourt;
 * When the opponent gets a good volley opportunity, move back proactively and defend.

-## How to Master Footwork
+## Master Footwork

+First, you should understand the characteristics of the various footwork and their suitable scenarios, so as to achieve a natural response.

+Secondly, if you want to move fast with footwork, you must learn to control and adjust the height of your body's mass center.
+When the center of mass is high, the body can move fast, but is not stable.
+Therefore, when moving a long distance, it is necessary to quickly raise the center of mass by starting steps first.
+When you are ready to hit the ball, adjust the body’s mass center and maintain a stable hitting position.

+Finally, you should use the training to improve the leg strength and the torso core strength.

+## Training Methods

-Footwork exercises mainly include two parts, one is waist and leg strength exercises, and the other is footwork dexterity exercises.
+Footwork trainings mainly include two parts, one is leg and core strength exercises, and the other is footwork dexterity exercises.

 * Supporting system exercise: Planks for at least 5 minutes.
 Do more than 20 push-ups in a row.
 * Squat exercise: squat against the wall and gradually increase the time, which should last more than 10 minutes.
 The squat should last for more than 3 minutes;